timmc/feedback/README.md

 Behavioral simulator utility for sequential logic circuits.

+**Warning: This library needs to be rewritten.
+The current version's wire-and-block model contains a misconception that will make certain circuits impossible to code.** I've forgotten the precise details, but it has something to do with the overly clever feature of registers taking their value from wires of the same name.

 Simulate a sequential circuit at a high level by defining combinational logic blocks, their interconnections, and the placement of registers.
 After initializing all the registers, step the simulation forward one logical clock